-Please drop me an email and explain why you think this question needs to be covered in the FAQ.
+Please send us an email and explain why you think this question needs to be covered in the FAQ.
 In the meantime you are likely to find the answer to your question in the Publish or Perish Manual or the Publish or Perish Tutorial.

 - Author disambiguation (getting only the author you want)

-- Bring back the subject categories (It is Google, not me, who removed them!)
+- Bring back the subject categories (sorry, it is Google who removed them!)

-- Can you please add/correct [...]? (sorry, no I do not maintain a publication database)
+- Can you please add/correct [...]? (sorry, we do not maintain a publication database)

-- Why do you give me these stupid captchas?
-(It is Google, not me!)
+- Why do you give me these stupid captchas? (we don't; Google does)

 - Why is my h-index in PoP different from ...
 [Google Scholar, Web of Science, Scopus]?